 Articles

-Most users do not follow political elites on Twitter; Those who do, show overwhelming preferences for ideological congruity (Forthcoming)
+Most users do not follow political elites on Twitter; Those who do, show overwhelming preferences for ideological congruity (2022)

 (with Magdalena Wojcieszak, Xudong Yu, Jonathan Nagler, and Joshua A. Tucker)